 Lemon Cream Cheese Scones

-lemon cream cheese scones
+lemon scones

 Recipe slightly adapted from twopeasandtheirpod.